Aaron-Hsieh-0129/VVMex/docs/environment/cpu.md

-# VVMex CPU-Only Installation Guide

-This is a complete, self-contained guide to building VVMex and every dependency it needs for **CPU-only execution**.
-Nothing here depends on having built the GPU stack first; everything is installed into a single prefix of its own.

-In a CPU build, Kokkos runs on its OpenMP backend, the standard-MPI communication path replaces NCCL, and the Noah land model's OpenACC directives compile as comments.
-No GPU is used at run time.
+# CPU-only environment installation

+This guide builds VVMex and its dependencies for CPU-only execution in one isolated prefix.
+Kokkos uses OpenMP, halo exchange uses MPI instead of NCCL, and no GPU is opened at run time.

-Why NVHPC is still required: VVMex links `libnvcpumath` unconditionally and the Noah land model is written for `nvfortran` flags (`-Mallocatable=03`, `-Mfreeform`, `-Mextend`, `-r8`).
-Configuration fails without it.
-The SDK is only being used as a compiler and MPI stack here — its CUDA backend stays unused.
-A pure GCC/gfortran build is **not** currently supported.
+NVHPC is still required because VVMex links `libnvcpumath` and the Noah land model uses `nvfortran`.
+The SDK supplies compilers only in this configuration;

-Build order matters: each library below is used by the ones after it.

----
+a pure GCC/gfortran build is not currently supported.

+## Build map

+Build the components in numbered order.
+Later libraries depend on earlier ones:

+1. GCC, NVHPC, and CMake
+2. CPU-only Open MPI
+3. zlib, HDF5, NetCDF-C, PnetCDF, and NetCDF-Fortran
+4. OpenMP Kokkos
+5. libfabric and Kokkos-free ADIOS2
+6. VVMex

+Keep the prefix separate from the GPU stack.
+CPU and CUDA builds of Kokkos and ADIOS2 use identical shared-library names, so mixing prefixes can load the wrong backend without an obvious error.

 ## 0. Preparation